How much are Wedding Flowers?

 Structures and Floral Arrangements

 Floral arches and large structures could be a significant part of your budget.
-Plan to spend between £600 and £3,000 or more, especially if your design includes a large number of fresh roses.
+Plan to spend between £600 and £3,000 or more, especially if your design includes a large number of premium florals (known in the trade as "dense stem counts".
 Despite the cost, these structures are worth the investment.
 They provide a stunning focal point for your wedding, making it a truly memorable event.

 The Truth About Foliage